lucasrla/remarks/README.md

 # Overview

-Highlight and annotate PDFs with your Marker on your reMarkable device:
+Highlight and annotate PDFs with your Marker on your reMarkable tablet:

 <!-- How to host images on GitHub but outside your repository?
 Open an issue, upload your images, and voila!
 Trick learned from http://felixhayashi.github.io/ReadmeGalleryCreatorForGitHub/ -->